New opportunities for rare charm from $Z\to c\bar{c}$ decays: Theory of rare charm decays

 In the following we give the tree-level matching conditions for the semileptonic four-fermion operators from SMEFT \eqref{eq:SMEFT} onto WET.
 To correlate charged lepton and dineutrino transitions~\cite{Bause:2020xzj} one needs to consider the operators with lepton doublets,

 where

 Here we introduced chiral Wilson coefficients $K_{L,R}^{U,D}$, and ignored RG-induced contributions or those from other operators that do not induce dineutrino modes or are subleading.
 Note in the upper two equations in (\ref{eq:LHleptons}) for the left-handed quark currents the interplay between the up and down sector: left-handed $|\Delta c|=|\Delta u |=1$ dineutrino modes are subject of constraints from $|\Delta s|=|\Delta d|=1$ transitions with charged leptons.
 Likewise, constraints on $K \to \pi \nu \bar \nu$ decays impose constraints on left-handed $|\Delta c|=|\Delta u|=1$ transitions with charged leptons.
+Charged current processes involving a charged lepton of specific flavor and a neutrino are probing the triplet operator $\mathcal{Q}_{\ell q}^{(3)}$.
+In rather global analyses, \textit{e.g.} Refs.~\cite{Grunwald:2023nli,Fajfer:2023nmz}, an endeavor beyond the scope of this work, these provide complementary constraints in addition to $\mathcal{C}_{\ell q}^{(1)} \pm \mathcal{C}_{\ell q}^{(3)}$.
+Note, unlike in the dineutrino modes, factors from the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix do not drop out.

 We also give the matching for operators with right-handed leptons as they contribute to FCNCs with charged leptons

 The dipole operators $\mathcal{O}_7^{(\prime)}$ are induced at tree-level by electroweak dipole operators after electroweak symmetry breaking.